dpiegdon/verilog-buildingblocks/README.md

 * `charlieplexer.v`
   Generic charlieplexing module for N pins to control `N*(N-1)` LEDs.

+* `charlieplex_display.v`
-  Also contains a generic addressable display that uses a charlieplexer.
+  A generic addressable display that uses a charlieplexer.

 * `clock_prescaler.v`
   Simple clock prescaler implementation that also exposes the full prescaler counter.